hirsimaki-markus/seapie/README.md

 ## Known issues

-Assinging new variables via seapie only works but calling variable that has only been defined in seapie prompt will result in NameError.
+Assinging new completely variables via seapie prompt works but calling variable that has only been defined in seapie prompt will result in NameError.
 You can try circumventing this by calling and parsing locals() to get your newly and hackily assinged variable name and using exec() instead of directly calling the variable.
+Same goes for importing new modules as they act like variables.
+So if you import datetime in seapie prompt you should call exec("print(datetime)") instead of calling print(datetime) in your main program.

-But you most likely shouldn't structure your code to call variables that have been defined via interactive propmt only.
+You most likely shouldn't structure your code to call variables that have been defined via interactive propmt only but you can do it if you wish to shoot yourself in the foot.

 ## Unlicensing